ikergarcia1996/Easy-Translate/README.md

 If you plan to use NLLB200, please use >= 4.28.0, as an important bug was fixed in this version. pip install --upgrade transformers

-BitsAndBytes (Optional, required 8-bits / 4-bits quantization)
+BitsAndBytes (Optional, required for 8-bits / 4-bits quantization)
 pip install bitsandbytes

 PEFT (Optional, required for loading LoRA models)